 Why I Love Diabetes Camp

 One of the things I like most about Diabetes Camp is I don’t have to feel embarrassed about my disease around the other kids at camp, or self conscious about my pump.
 At all the other summer camps I go to nobody knows what my pump is and the other kids keep asking me questions about it.
 I like to explain diabetes to people so they will learn (and not do this someone else).
 But it does get annoying sometimes.
 Plus people stare at my pump and try to touch it because it looks like a cell phone.
-I’m nine years old and I’ve had diabetes since I was two.
+I’m 9 years old and I’ve had diabetes since I was 2.
 I’m always the only kid in the group with diabetes or a pump.
 At Diabetes Camp, everyone knows what it feels like to have diabetes and everyone supports each other.
 It makes you feel good to have other people around who know what diabetes feels like.

 This summer I was a returning camper, but I didn’t know anyone who was going to be there.
 Secretly I knew that I was going to have a good time, but I felt a little shy at first.
-I made four really good new friends at camp: William, Logan, Steven, and Juan.
+I made four really good new friends at camp: William, Logan, Steven and Juan.
 We were all on the same sleeping deck, and I knew we would be friends right away, because four boys your own age has got to be a good thing!
-I had poke wars with William, I learned to Yoyo with Logan, I smack talked with Steven, and I played kickball with Juan.
+I had poke wars with William, I learned to Yoyo with Logan, I smack talked with Steven and I played kickball with Juan.
 We also helped each other with diabetes things.
 When William was getting his set changed, he was upset.
 I made him feel better by doing the boogie dance to get him to laugh.
-Logan helped cheer me up by telling me jokes after my CGM sensor went in.
+Logan helped cheer me up by telling me jokes after my continuous glucose monitor (CGM) sensor went in.
 That needle always hurts.

 Trying new things

 I like trying new things at camp.
 I tried archery for the first time there.
 This year I hit a water bottle and three balloon targets!
-And after two years, I finally jumped into the middle of a dark lake, only to find out that it was only two feet deep!
+And after two years, I finally jumped into the middle of a dark lake, only to find out that it was only 2 feet deep!
 I could stand in the middle of it because the water levels were low.

 I also tried some new diabetes things like putting my CGM and my pump sets on my arm.
 I discovered that my pump set pulls when I set it down on the table to change my clothes, so I went back to the old way.
 But my CGM seems more accurate, and it feels better than it did in my backside.